-By setting the {fullsweep_after, Number} spawn option, you can specify the Number of generational garbage collections that take place before executing a fullsweep.
-Setting Number to 0 disables the generational garbage collection mechanism, freeing all unused data in both the heap and the old heap every time it is triggered.
+By setting the {fullsweep_after, Number} spawn option, you can specify the number of generational garbage collections that take place before executing a full sweep.
+Setting Number to 0 disables the generational garbage collection mechanism, freeing all unused data in both the young heap and the old heap every time it is triggered.
 This will help in environments with little RAM where memory has to be strictly managed.
 The zero setting may also be useful when a lot of large binaries that are no longer referenced collect in the old heap and you want to remove them frequently.
 Setting a small value will be suitable if your data is short-lived and benchmarks demonstrate that it is cluttering up your heap.
-The Erlang documentation suggests 10 or 20, but you should pick your own based on the properties displayed by your system.
+The Erlang documentation suggests a value of 10 or 20, but you should pick your own based on the properties displayed by your system.
 The default value is much larger!

-A fullsweep garbage collection is also triggered every time you hibernate your process.
-This might help reduce the memory footprint when working with processes that have memory intensive computations but little overall activity.
-You can set the full-sweep value globally for all processes using the erlang:system_flag/2 call, but we recommend you don't.
+A full-sweep garbage collection is also triggered every time you hibernate your process.
+This might help reduce the memory footprint when working with processes that have memory-intensive computations but little overall activity.
+You can set the fullsweep value globally for all processes using the erlang:system flag/2 call, but we recommend you don't.
 You can use the process_info/2 BIF to get information on the settings you change: